How to Adjust B2B Marketing to Reach Hispanic Owned Businesses

 In 2018, Hispanic entrepreneurs were 76% male, according to Guidant Financial’s survey of small business owners.
 However, Latina and Hispanic women represent 31% of all net new women-owned businesses – nearly double their share of the US female population.
 Marketers should take advantage of this opportunity and hone in on the growing number of female Hispanic entrepreneurs with lucrative businesses.

 There’s no marketing tool specifically used to target Hispanic businesses, but this growing demographic will possess similar attributes.
 For example, there’s a tendency for women, especially from culturally diverse populations, to create socially responsible companies.
+They often reject the idea that business values are separate from personal values, and instead balance profits with social good and environmental sustainability, bringing attention to hiring and retaining employees too.
+You can work out your target audiences’ gender, geolocation, and interests with research tools such as Facebook Audience Insights, Google Ads Keyword Planner, or SEMrush.

 With all that information, you can target a specific audience with keywords over social media paid ads where pay-by-click and keyword bids are less expensive in the Spanish-language B2B marketplace due to less competition.